• Home

 Doterra pink pepper bottle on wooden cutting board with a diffuser behind it.

-Depending on the brand of oils you use, pink pepper can be used aromatically, topically, and internally.
+Depending on the brand of oils you use, pink pepper can be used aromatically, or topically.
 As always, check the label on your essential oil bottle for any cautions and warnings.

 AROMATIC USE